slackwarecn/icecat-hardened-nonprism/README.md

 <hr>

-This is a script which enhances icecat: to be started under firejail; to be equipped with add-ons of Noscripts, no-resource-uri-leak, ublock, which help to protect the user's privacy.
+This is a script which enhances icecat: to be started under firejail; to be equipped with add-ons of Noscripts, ublock, which help to protect the user's privacy.

 **Note**: It is now required to use icecat-hardened or icecat binaries separately.
 They cannot run at the same time, but can be ran interchangebly.
 Additionally, some user.js preferences may be overriden in your normal profile due to Mozilla bug #1322624.
 You can re-enable these in about:config.